 San Diego Athletic Injury Treatment

-We diagnose and rehabilitate many different types of athletes and athletic injuries at the San Diego Running Institute.
+After Dr. Allen diagnoses your condition he will provide you with a treatment plan.
+Many different sports injuries are rehabilitated at SDRI.
 These athletics include an assortment of various sports which include competitive running, cycling, football, soccer, wrestling, tennis, baseball, motocross, track and field, cheerleading, gymnastics, crossfit, mixed martial arts (MMA), softball, swimming, volleyball, basketball, field hockey, and lacrosse to name a few.

 All of these various sporting events involve diverse movements and biomechanics of the body.
 These movements include running, jumping, walking, lifting and throwing.
 The most common types of athletes that we treat everyday at SDRI include road running (marathon and half marathon training), trail running, cross country running, track and field as well as race walking.
 These types of competitions are becoming more and more popular due to the lack of a need for expensive equipment like many of the other sports.
 These types of events are mostly an individual type sport that any fitness level can compete in at their own pace.